zk4/baiduFuse/README.md

    this would be an exciting feature,you file would be safer on any cloud.
 I will try to use a fast method to encrpt the file .
 - [ ] make encrpytion verisoned.
 - [ ] add expried time to cache?
+- [ ] write directly to baidupan, EX. use vim edit an text file, then save, BOOM! on cloud
 ## tips
 ### mpv (ftp on fuse)
 you can make a ftp server on moutned disk, but there is a catchy when pay media file with mpv. see the below.It is not a bug of this project.